JannisCodes/acculturation-review/README.md

 [![python version](https://img.shields.io/badge/python-v3.10.6-blue)](https://www.python.org/downloads/release/python-3106/)
 [![DOI](https://zenodo.org/badge/326742421.svg)](https://zenodo.org/badge/latestdoi/326742421)

 Welcome to the GitHub Repository for the 'Migration Experience' Project.
+This repository accompanies the PSPR article: [The Migration Experience: A Conceptual Framework and Systematic Scoping Review of Psychological Acculturation](https://journals.sagepub.com/doi/10.1177/10888683231183479)

 <!-- This repository accompanies the publication: "The Migration Experience: A Conceptual Framework and Systematic Scoping Review of Psychological Acculturation".
 An open-access version of the publication is available via the *Personality and Social Psychology Review* journal at: [https://doi.org/10.1177/10888683231183479](https://doi.org/10.1177/10888683231183479). -->

-This repository brings together the full manuscript (synchronized from Overleaf) as well as all data sets and their analysis markdown files (synchronized from a local RStudio instance in RMarkdown files as well as Python Jupyter Notebooks).
+The repository brings together the full manuscript (synchronized from Overleaf) as well as all data sets and their analysis markdown files (synchronized from a local RStudio instance in RMarkdown files as well as Python Jupyter Notebooks).

 The full annotated analysis code is available here: [Supplemental Material B - Annotated Review Analysis](https://janniscodes.github.io/acculturation-review/Supplemental-Material-B-Annotated-Analysis)